Timofey21/darlene/README.md

-This is tool for fuzzing XSS vulnerabilities based on genetic algorithm.
+This is a tool for fuzzing XSS vulnerabilities based on genetic algorithm.